GUIDE 2024

 Technical Writer Editor

-1. Closely works and collaborates with senior/junior technical writer team to ensure work precision
+1. Work with senior/junior technical writer team to ensure precision

-3. Reviews and fact-checks the drafted documentation content
+3. Review and fact-check the drafted documentation content

-4. Drafts easy to work templates and guidelines for writers
+4. Draft easy-to-work templates and guidelines for writers

-5. Conducts quality assurance tests on the complex information in technical guidelines
+5. Conduct quality assurance tests on the complex information in technical guidelines

 Preferred Qualifications